Of course Donald Trump undercut his former White House photographer

 Not only did the 45th president usurp Craighead by publishing his own photobook, but the majority of the images in Our Journey Together were in fact by Craighead.
 As a result, she has now scrapped her own publishing plans.

 Photographers hear the refrain time and again: protect your photos.
-Especially in an era when stealing media from the Internet is so easy, it’s more important than ever to protect your copyrighted work from theft.
+Especially in an era when stealing media from the is so easy, it’s more important than ever to protect your copyrighted work from theft.
 But when it comes to Craighead’s situation, Donald Trump didn’t technically do anything illegal.

 Let’s dig in.